Characters who appear in the musical The Book of Mormon

 - Karmic Death: Twofold: he is put to death by his own people for forcing them to abandon their wives and children, and he is burned at the stake in the same way he executed Abinadi, something Abinadi prophesied seconds before his death in Mosiah 17:18.

-- Puppet King: To his priests, arguably the Bigger Bad, best shown when he briefly considers setting Abinadi free before the priests flatter him and strengthen his resolve to execute Abinadi.
+- Puppet King: To his priests, best shown when he briefly considers setting Abinadi free before the priests flatter him and strengthen his resolve to execute Abinadi.

 Noah's son.
 He attempted to return his people to righteousness after his father's death.
 He, alongside Ammon and Gideon (and the Lord, of course) led the people out of captivity and back to the land of Zarahemla.